opencog/atomspace/opencog/persist/sql/README.md

  * Multi-user issuance and management of UUID's is weakly tested and seems to work.
-This allows a form of a "distributed atomspace" -- multiple atomsapces can connect to the same database at the same time, and save and restore atoms, getting back the correct Values (such as TruthValues) on each atom, as expected.
+This allows a form of a "distributed atomspace" -- multiple AtomSpaces can connect to the same database at the same time, and save and restore atoms, getting back the correct Values (such as TruthValues) on each atom, as expected.

  * This implementation automatically handles clashing atom types.
-That is, if the data is written with one set of atom types, and then the atomspace process is stopped, the atomtypes are all changed (with some added, some deleted), then during the load of the old data, the types will be automatically translated to use the new atom types.
+That is, if the data is written with one set of atom types, and then the atomspace process is stopped, the atom types are all changed (with some added, some deleted), then during the load of the old data, the types will be automatically translated to use the new atom types.
 (The deleted atom types will not be removed from the database.
-Restoring atoms with deleted atomtypes will cause an exception to be thrown.)
+Restoring atoms with deleted atom types will cause an exception to be thrown.)

  * Non-blocking atom store requests are implemented.
 Eight asynchronous write-back threads are used, with hi/lo watermarks for queue management.